Start Here!

 The best way to do this is to get hold of the learning objectives for the IB Physics topic that you are revising.

-• Mapped exactly to the exam specification
+• Mapped exactly to the IB Physics specification

 • Set out clearly to allow you to track your progress